 It really depends on what kind of traveler you are.
 If you frequently change countries and don’t want to deal with changing SIM cards, you should stick to US cell phone carriers or international prepaid data roaming services.

 If you’re planning to stick to one country or one region for awhile (>2 weeks), local sim cards become increasingly attractive.
-This, of course, assumes you have the flexibility to pause or end any plan you currently have.
+This, of course, assumes you have the flexibility to pause or end any plan you currently have – and your phone is unlocked.

 Check out this convenient table at the bottom of the article.